 On August 4, 2021, our sponsor purchased an aggregate of 7,187,500 founder shares for a purchase price of \$25,000, or approximately \$0.003 per share.
 Prior to the initial investment in the Company of \$25,000 by the sponsor, the Company had no assets, tangible or intangible.
 The per share price of the founder shares was determined by dividing the amount of cash contributed to the Company by the number of founder shares issued.
-The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 28,750,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
-Prior to this offering, Pala will purchase a portion of the founder shares from our sponsor.
+The number of founder shares outstanding was determined based on the expectation that the founder shares would represent 20% of the outstanding shares after this offering.